peteretelej/peteretelej.github.io/_posts/2018-03-10-setup-ubuntu-vps.md

 {% highlight sh lineos %}
 adduser demouser

-# you can now give the user access to root privileges (using sudo)
+# you can now give the user access to root privileges (sudo)
 gpasswd -a demouser sudo
 {% endhighlight %}